ekermawi/ekermawi.github.io/README.md

     * It is a JSON API that presents a bunch of baby products.
 3. Create a very simple site that consumes this API as a client-side call and displays products in an appealing manner.
 A few requirements:
     * The call should be client-side and not done as an redirects
-    * Filters, pagination, sorting ,and changing page limit should be done on the client-side without page refresh or redirects.
+    * Filters, pagination, sorting, and changing page limit should be done on the client-side (AJAX) without page refresh or redirects.
     * Brands filter is an autocomplete filter.
 Use [https://journal.dumyah.com/coding-test/brands](https://journal.dumyah.com/coding-test/brands) endpoint.
     * Use HTML, CSS and jQuery (using native JS instead of jQuery is a plus)
     * The site should be responsive.
-    * Des
 4. Push your code to GitHub
 6. In a file called `ABOUT.md`, document what you wanted to accomplish with your application.
 Include your thought process as you built the application.
 Also include what you learned in the process.
-Mention how much (or little) experience you have with the particular language and framework you chose.
+Mention how much experience you have with the particular language and framework you chose.
-7. Extra credit if your project is deployed in [http://heroku.com](http://heroku.com)

 Then share the links for the GitHub code.
 These are what we will look for in the solution: